forio/contour-geo/src/documentation/config/config.md

 #### **config** : {<%= type %>}

-For each Contour-Geo visualization that you add to your Contour instance (e.g. `choropleth`, `smallStatesCallout`), you can optionally pass in a configuration object.
+For each Contour-Geo visualization that you add to your Contour instance (e.g. `map`, `smallStatesCallout`), you can optionally pass in a configuration object.
 This object is a set of configuration options specific to that visualization.

 Each set of options can be added: